 NUTRITION: Bittersweet Chocolate also contain a good amount of fat, however they contain antioxidants.
 Macadamia Nuts are high in protein and fiber and a good source of healthy fats.
 Whole Wheat Pastry Flour adds protein and fiber to these cookies.

-- Instead of 3 tbsp of butter, I used only 2 tbsp.
+- Instead of 3 tablespoon of butter, I used only 2 tbsp.

 - Instead of white flour, I used whole wheat pastry flour.